 Real Case Studies

-- The woman who received $3,800 was tired of bartending and is now a full-time artist.
+- One woman who received $3,800 was tired of bartending and is now a full-time artist.

 - Another woman received $50,000 negotiating a severance from her job as a marketing manager.
 Now she is a stay at home mom who never wants to go back to work again.

-- And the man who received received hundreds of thousands of dollars getting laid off from his banking job is now working for one of his clients.
+- One man who received received hundreds of thousands of dollars getting laid off from his banking job is now working for one of his clients.

-There are multiple detailed case studies in the book including an in depth look into the three examples above.
-I helped each person take the next step by advising them on a plan, and they are all better off financially and are happier because of their willingness to learn.
+There are multiple detailed case studies in the book including an in depth look into the examples above.
+I’ve helped many people take the next step by advising them on a clear plan.
+And they are all better off financially and are happier because of their willingness to learn.

 Can Great Employees Get A Severance?